 The Tumonz program can produce maps of any area in N.Z. at any scale.
 This is a huge project that will take at least several months to complete and we will need your help to make it work.

-If you want to assist please and we will send you a map of your area with grid co-ordinates which you can use to identify features of interest to kite and kontiki fishers.
+If you want to assist please Contact Us and we will send you a map of your area with grid co-ordinates which you can use to identify features of interest to kite and kontiki fishers.
 If

 you know of a snag or other localised problem kitefishers should know about on any of the maps currently on site or have information for a beach we do not yet have on site please let us know.